videosdk-live/videosdk-docs/javascript_docs_versioned_docs/version-0.0.x/guide/video-and-audio-calling-api-sdk/quick-start.md

 ## Start Writing Your Code

-### step 1 : Create UI
+### Step 1 : Create UI

-For this tutorial, we have made use of bootstrap and assests/index.css file for making UI a bit responsive.
+For this tutorial, we have made use of bootstrap and `assests/index.css` file for making UI a bit responsive.
 Refer assets/index.css file from [here](/) for basic css effects

 ```html title="index.html"